 Basics of Python Programming

 Hey everyone!
 It’s already been a week since I started the first programming course at Western Governors University and I thought I’d share my experience with you all.
 In just one short week, I’ve already learned the basics of the Python language.
-We’ve covered a wide range of topics, including the language’s basic syntax, variables, functions, data types, and the significance of whitespace in writing clean and efficient code.
+We’ve covered a wide range of topics, including the language’s basic syntax, variables, functions, data types, and the significance of whitespace in writing clean code.

 Whitespace is the term used to describe spaces, tabs, and line breaks in your code.
 The reason whitespace matters so much in Python is because it’s used to indicate the structure of your code, which can affect how it runs.